-We believe our existing cash, available-for-sale short-term investments and the amounts available for borrowing under our term loan facility and our revolving line of credit will be sufficient to meet our working capital and capital expenditure needs at least through December 31, 2015.
+We believe our existing cash and cash equivalents and the amount available for borrowing under our revolving line of credit will be sufficient to meet our working capital and capital expenditure needs at least through December 31, 2016.
 Our future capital requirements will depend on many factors including our growth rate, continuing market acceptance of our solution, client retention, ability to gain new clients, the timing and extent of spending to support development efforts, the expansion of sales and marketing activities and the introduction of new and enhanced offerings.
 We may also acquire or invest in complementary businesses, technologies and intellectual property rights, which may increase our future capital requirements, both to pay acquisition costs and to support our combined operations.
-We may be required to seek additional equity or debt financing.
-In the event that additional financing is required, we may not be able to raise it on terms acceptable to us or at all.
-If we are unable to raise additional capital when desired, our business, operating results, and financial condition would be harmed.
+We may raise additional equity or debt financing at any time.
+We may not be able to raise additional equity or debt financing on terms acceptable to us or at all.
+If we are unable to raise additional capital when desired or required, our business, operating results, and financial condition would be harmed.
 In addition, if our operating performance during the next twelve months is below our expectations, our liquidity and ability to operate our business could be harmed.